sessionjs/client/README.md

 ## Storage

-You can use any of existing storage adapters or write your own
+You can use any existing storage adapter or write your own (see below)

 <table>
 <tr>